flyteorg/flyte/rsts/dive_deep/tasks.rst

 In abstract, a task in the system is characterized by:

-1. A :ref:`project and domain <concepts-projects>` combination,
+1. A :ref:`divedeep-projects` and :ref:`divedeep-domains` combination,
 2. A unique unicode name (we recommend it not to exceed 32 characters), and
 3. A version string.
 4. *Optional* Task interface definition

    In order for tasks to exchange data with each other, a task can define a signature (much like a function/method signature in programming languages).
-A task interface defines the :ref:`input and output variables <language-variables>` as well as their :ref:`types <language-types>`.
+A task interface defines the input and output variables - :std:label:`flyteidl:api_field_flyteidl.core.variablemap.variables` as well as their types :std:label:`flyteidl:api_msg_flyteidl.core.literaltype`.

 Requirements
 ------------

-When deciding whether a unit of execution conistitutes a Flyte Task or not.
+When deciding whether a unit of execution constitutes a Flyte Task or not.
 Consider the following:

 - Is there a well-defined graceful/successful exit criteria for the task?
 A task is expected to exit after finishing processing its inputs.